aaaaalucard/Neo4jScripts/README.md

 # Neo4jScripts
-Repo to store Neo4j script from Mike
+Repo to store Neo4j scripts from Mike